bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 Add your answers inline, below, with your pull request.

 1. Name at least three things that a general-purpose operating system is responsible for handling.
+    - Process handling
+    - User interface
+    - Software execution
 2. Describe the job of the Scheduler in the OS in general.

+    Scheduler selects the job and decides how to process them.

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+    It prorities processes by their importance.

 ## Programming Exercise: The Lambda School Shell (`lssh`)